 Richard Jarvis is chancellor of the Oregon University System.
-Prior to joining the system in 2002, he served as the founding chancellor of the University and Community College System of Nevada.
+Prior to joining the system in 2002, he served as the founding chancellor of the United States Open University and as chancellor of the University and Community College System of Nevada.
 Previously, he was a faculty member and held administrative positions at the State University of New York at Buffalo; he also held top administrative positions at the University of New York at Fredonia and the State University of New York System.
 Jarvis is the author of the book River Networks and numerous journal articles.
 He is a former member of the executive committee of the National Association of System Heads; former chair of the State Higher Education Executive Officers group on workforce development; and a former WICHE commissioner.